WWII Radio Equipment

-Nowadays, the T-47/ART-13 is finding increased popularity as a very practical ham transmitter for vintage military station operation.
-The transmitter can provide plenty of power and excellent audio allowing many military radio enthusiasts to use their T-47/ART-13 station for regular AM net operation also.
+Nowadays, the T-47/ART-13 has become one of the most popular aircraft transmitters being used in amateur vintage military stations.
+It can provide plenty of power and excellent audio.
+It's relatively easy to restore since there are many, many parts sets out there.
+Though the ART-13 can run on +28vdc and its original dynamotor, most users opt for a homebrew AC power supply.
 The +HV can be safely increased to around +1400vdc to provide even more output power and some brave users will run the HV up as high as +2000vdc (not for the timid and distortion might be encountered at this level of HV.)
-This assumes that the user is building an AC operated power supply rather than using the "hard to find" original dynamotor or the impossible to find TCZ configuration of the ART-13 (ATC.)

 After years of operating, repairing and restoring ART-13 transmitters, it's my opinion that the transmitter operates very well and quite reliably with +27.5 to +28.0vdc at 12 amps minimum available current, +420vdc to +440vdc for the +LV and +1100vdc to +1200vdc for the +HV.
 The transmitter will easily and reliably produce 110 to 120 watts output power on 75 meters - 75 meters is where most of the vintage military radio nets are located.

 The Audio Module has a "fixed-level" gain setting that was designed to work with specific WWII vintage military microphones.
-There are two microphone problems that are normally encountered - first, the military expected the radio operator to "scream" into the microphone.
-After all, he was trying to talk over the aircraft noise and was probably being shot at!
-After WWII, many ART-13 audio modules were modified by changing the carbon mike bias resistor from 15K down to 4.7K.
-In fact, the ART-13B schematic shows the resistor value as 4.7K.
+The carbon bias resistor R203 was a 15K value that provided sufficient bias voltage for most "then new" carbon mikes.
+After WWII, many ART-13 audio modules were modified by changing the carbon mike bias resistor R203 from 15K down to 4.7K.
+In fact, the ART-13B schematic shows the R203 value as 4.7K.
 Audio modules with 4.7K bias resistors will have no problem providing plenty of carbon mike response.
-Check the resistor value if you're having carbon mike problems.
+Check the value of R203 if you're having carbon mike problems.
 An easy way to achieve proper modulation levels is to use an Astatic TUG-8 stand with a D-104 or 10-D microphone "head" (with "DYNAMIC" selected on the Audio Module.)
 These mike stands have a built-in, adjustable gain amplifier that provides ample audio output to drive the fairly low input Z of the T-47/ART-13 (~ 250Z ohms.)
 An oscilloscope should be used to monitor the transmitter output when trying out different mikes as it will be very apparent on the 'scope whether proper modulation is being achieved.
 Due to the unbalanced, low reactance typical ham antennas used on 80 and 40 meters, the T-47/ART-13 will require an auxiliary capacitor connected to the COND terminal to ground for proper loading of these kinds of antennae, particularly on 80M.
 These external capacitors should be high voltage rated ceramic types.
 A fixed value 75pf to 150pf capacitor will work fine on 80M.
 40M depends on the antenna used - a 40M dipole won't require an auxiliary capacitor if the C control is at 7 or higher for proper loading and antenna tuning (7 and above becomes a Pi-network.)